pvillega/greenscreen-sample/deployment/heroku/Heroku.md

 taking advantage of [sbt-buildinfo](https://github.com/sbt/sbt-buildinfo) and [sbt-git](https://github.com/sbt/sbt-git)
 to generate [information about the release](http://blog.byjean.eu/2015/07/10/painless-release-with-sbt.html).

+### Feature flags

+Something often requested is the capability of toggling a feature on or off via a flag, so new functionality can be hidden in production until it is ready or just to allow disabling unstable components.

+Thankfully using Heroku this is quite simple, as modifying an environment variable causes the nodes to restart, which means we can just use standard configuration in `application.conf` and override the defaults with values from environment variables.

+There is an example of such flags being exposed in `HelloWorldService` at `flags` endpoint.

 ### Local testing

 Heroku CLI provides a tool to run the application [locally](https://devcenter.heroku.com/articles/heroku-local) using the